-People across the world in digital marketing agencies, financial institutions, council offices and a wide range of other businesses are becoming more and more aware of their carbon footprint and environmental impact.
+People across the world, including digital marketing agencies, financial institutions, council offices, and a wide range of other businesses, are becoming more and more aware of their carbon footprint and environmental impact.
 Eco-friendly commuting is becoming increasingly popular and represents a great way for people to reduce their environmental impact.

 Unfortunately, a lot of offices just don’t have the infrastructure or know-how to support eco-friendly commuting.
 For example, things like cycling or running to work can be quite difficult if you don’t have a space to shower at the end.